 Seamless integration with our After Effects extension

-Implementing a new tool is easier said than done when your tried and tested workflows become threatened.
-The Storyteq After Effects extension is compatible with a wide variety of After Effects workflows.
+Implementing a new tool can be intimidating.
+But, the Storyteq After Effects extension is compatible with a wide variety of After Effects workflows.
 It allows you to create a dynamic video template from your existing Adobe After Effects project.
-Turning your files into dynamic templates makes it easier to personalize your advertising and scale creative production.
+Turning your files into dynamic templates makes it easier to personalise your advertising and scale creative production.

 A big part of creativity is collaboration.
 The Storyteq platform allows you to share dynamic templates between creative and marketing teams, ensuring a seamless integration into your already existing workflows.

 Template-thinking is a path which top global brands can take to adapt to the current advertising and content creation landscape.
-With a rising demand for personalized ads, and the benefits of localizing your content, template-thinking shouldn’t be a question of if, but when, as an outright necessity for a sustainable business model.
+With a rising demand for personalised ads, and the benefits of localising your content, template-thinking shouldn’t be a question of if, but when, as an outright necessity for a sustainable business model.

 As our in-house Video Automation expert GuZ has shown, template-thinking does not mean uniformity but rather consistency.
 It frees up time for teams to be more creative while making sure that your ad output remains consistent both in quantity and quality.